henry-bugfree/Forward_Collision_Warning_System/README.md

 # FCW-Forward_Collision_Warning-System
-one of the functions of an ADAS project
+One of the functional parts of an ADAS project.

+It is based on yolov3 object detection and bird view images to estimate the distance. ver1.0 original frame. ver1.1 for laboratory-level test. ver1.2 for outdoor reality test.